60 Wall Street: Other stories

 At the second through fourth floors are column-free spaces for trading.
 These stories, flanking the lobby, cover 52000 ft2 or 54000 ft2 each.
 These were designed for the building's original occupant, the bank J.P.
 Morgan & Co.
 In addition, J.P.
 Morgan added ornate dining rooms so it could provide free lunches for its employees.
 Two data-processing centers were also installed in the building for J.P.
 Morgan.
 The office stories contain a steel superstructure with wide spans between each column, allowing flexible office layouts.

 The offices of J.P.
 Morgan were originally designed by Gensler Associates.
 From the building's opening, J.P.
 Morgan's computer systems were served by 2500 mi of cable, a large portion of which was fiber-optic cable.
 On each story, the corners contained private offices, while the rest of the perimeter was unobstructed, allowing the interiors of each story to be illuminated by sunlight.
 Most workspaces were designed as cubicles of similar size.
 Though departmental heads were given offices, their furniture was standardized and their office sizes were similar.
 The executive offices for J.P.
 Morgan's senior managers, chairman, and CEO were on the 20th story of the 55 story building; this was an intentional choice as their executives who wanted their employees to be "spread equally around them".
 Mancini Duffy designed the furniture for J.P.
 Morgan at 60 Wall Street.

 Deutsche Bank moved into the building in 2001 and rehired Gensler in 2016 to redesign the office space.
 Gensler's renovations involved demolishing some interior walls, replacing desks to allow better communication between workers, and relocating hallways to create better access to stairwells.

 History

 Cities Service had completed the neighboring 70 Pine Street in 1932 and occupied it until 1975, after which that building was acquired by American International Group (AIG).
-The Bank of New York (BNY), meanwhile, had occupied the adjacent building at 48 Wall Street since it was completed in 1929, though BNY had maintained an office at that site since 1797.
-After the sites at 54 through 70 Wall Street had been leveled in 1974, the vacant lot was considered as a location for the American Stock Exchange and the New York Stock Exchange, though neither proposal happened.
+The Bank of New York (BNY) had occupied the adjacent building at 48 Wall Street since it was completed in 1929, though BNY had maintained an office at that site since 1797.
+After the structures at 54 through 70 Wall Street had been leveled in 1974, the vacant lot was considered as a location for the American Stock Exchange and the New York Stock Exchange, though neither proposal happened.
 AIG and BNY jointly owned 52 Wall Street, and AIG alone owned the parking lot at 54–70 Wall Street.
 By the late 1970s, several major office buildings were planned for the Financial District.